kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

 ## Rust disadvantages

-While using Rust was generally a pleasant experience for this project, there were some areas in which Rust fell short.
+While using Rust was generally a pleasant experience for this project, there were some areas in which the language fell short.

 ### Fragmented ML ecosystem